List of Supergirl characters: Gamemnae

 Gamemnae (portrayed by Cara Buono) is a high-ranking Leviathan member with technokinesis, electrokinesis, and the ability to assume a metallic form who came to Earth from Krypton's sister planet Jarhanpur during the age of the dinosaurs.
+She is the main antagonist of the season five's arc.
 She takes charge of Leviathan's operations following Rama Khan's numerous failures where the Anointed One has ordered her to reassign Rama Khan's position to Tezumak.
 Following the Crisis where Earth-Prime was formed, Gamemnae visited Andrea at Obsidian Tech posing as board of directors member Gemma Cooper.
 Upon trying the virtual reality lenses, she does make some ideas on how Andrea can improve them.
 Lex Luthor tracked her down and persuaded her to allow LuthorCorp to help improve the upcoming Obsidian Platinum project.
 Won over by Lex's advice, Gemma instructs Andrea to have Obsidian Tech collaborate with LuthorCorp.
 Gemma later has Margot inform the Anointed One that LuthorCorp is in their clutches just as planned.
 Lex later visits her during the time when Andrea was being targeted and advises that her people stay out of this.
 After the threat was stopped, Lex states to Gemma that he would like to meet her people.
 Gamemnae later confronted Lex about his killing of Margot.
 Lex states that she should focus her anger on their common enemy Supergirl.
 Gamemnae later gives Rama Khan a second chance by obtaining a specific item while advising him not to fail.
 Gamemnae as Gemma later contacts Lex to let him know that Rama Khan obtained the Kryptonite that was in the DEO's possession and arranges for Lex to meet her people.
 When Lex is brought upon their ship, Gamemnae gives him a pin to protect him from the ship's defenses.
 The two of them begin their Unity Festival where she sends Rama Khan, Tezumak, and Sela to draw out Supergirl.
 When Supergirl enters the virtual reality, Lex finds her signature in the system and advises Gamemnae to send one of her assassins to take out Supergir's physical body.
 This causes Gamemnae to reveal her nature to Andrea Rojas as the person who rescued her from the cave and advises her to take out Supergirl to avoid her company collapsing and disappointing her father.
 After Brainiac 5 enters the code that leads to him bottling Rama Khan, Tezumak, and Sela, Lex finds Gamemnae shutting down as a side effect.
 She later comes back on while shedding her human disguise.

 In season six, Gamemnae's cybernetic form returns to her base and fights Supergirl and her allies while Dreamer rescues Brainiac 5.
 They were able to destroy Gamemnae by uploading the Anti-Life Equation into the nearest console.